-Occupational therapy assistant is one of the fastest growing occupations, with employment of OTAs expected to increase 30 percent by 2026, more than four times the national average!
+The field of Occupational Therapy Assistant is one of the fastest growing occupations with employment of OTAs expected to increase 30 percent by 2026, more than four times the national average!

-Our AAS in Occupational Therapy Assistant program, through Eastwick College, prepares students to enter the healthcare field in the capacity of a certified occupational therapist assistant (COTA), and go on to start rewarding careers in occupational therapist offices, nursing care facilities, hospitals, elementary and secondary schools, and home health care services.)
+Eastwick College’s Occupational Therapy Assistant Associates Degree prepares students to enter the healthcare field in the capacity of a Certified Occupational Therapist Assistant (COTA) and go on to enjoy rewarding careers in occupational therapy offices, nursing care facilities, hospitals, elementary and secondary schools, and home health care services.
 In this program, students learn about treatment options for patients with mental disorders, physical ailments and chronic illnesses.
-Eastwick College’s AAS in Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Eastwick College’s AAS in Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA.)
+Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapy Assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).

 High School Diploma or GED

 TTI offers this program through its partnership with Eastwick College.
 Any credit or degrees described here are offered through our partner institution.
 TTI is not a college or university and does not offer credit bearing courses or degrees in New York State.